JuliaClimate/ClimateTools.jl/docs/src/installation.md

 $ which python # gives you the path of Conda virtual environment to use in the next steps.
 ```

-Once those packages are installed, you need to tell PyCall.jl (in Julia) to use this Conda environement in Julia.
+Once those packages are installed, you need to tell PyCall.jl (in Julia) to use this Conda environment in Julia.

 ```julia
 julia> using PyCall